When to Tell Your Boss You Re Interviewing for Another Job

 Scenario A — Supportive Manager, Open Door Culture

-If your manager has a history of supporting talent mobility and has been receptive when you discussed growth needs, invite a career development conversation before you start external interviews.
+If your manager has a history of supporting talent mobility and has been receptive when you discussed growth needs, invite a career-development conversation before you start external interviews.
 Frame the conversation around growth: “I want to discuss my career path and possible internal moves.”
-If internal options are exhausted after those talks, then it’s appropriate to say you are exploring external options, ideally when you have an offer or a clear timeline.

 Scenario B — High-Risk Role, Visa/Sponsorship Dependencies

 When your employment ties to sponsorship or visa status, the risk of disclosure increases because it may trigger abrupt employer action and potential immigration consequences.
 In most of these cases, do not disclose your external interview activity until you have a signed offer and have assessed the new employer’s ability to sponsor or transfer your visa.
-Coordinate closely with immigration counsel and have a back-up plan for the period between resignation and new work authorization.
+Coordinate closely with immigration counsel and have a backup plan for the period between resignation and new work authorisation.

 If departures are met with negative treatment (work pulled, access revoked, or withheld bonuses), delay telling until you have a signed offer and a planned exit timeline.
 Preserve your value by continuing to deliver and maintain professionalism; leaking your search early risks losing access to career-building work or recommendations.